xhyrom/discord-datamining/data/articles/normal/articles/16516760270231/content.md

 <p class="wysiwyg-text-align-center"><img src="https://support.discord.com/hc/article_attachments/16796078952727" alt="EN-KV.png"></p>
 <p><strong>Promotion Summary</strong></p>
 <p><strong>Offer Details:</strong> 1 month of free <a href="https://support.discord.com/hc/en-us/articles/115000435108" target="_blank" rel="noopener noreferrer">Discord Nitro</a> for Genshin Impact players. </p>
-<p><strong>Who is Eligible: </strong>Users who have not had an active Discord Nitro subscription on their accounts in the past 12 months are eligible.</p>
+<p><strong>Who is Eligible: </strong>Users who have never had an active Nitro subscription on their Discord accounts are eligible to redeem this Nitro promotion.</p>
-<p>Users who previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months are ineligible.</p>
+<p>Users who have had a Discord Nitro subscription at any point on their accounts and have had a Nitro Classic or Nitro Basic subscription in the past 12 months are ineligible to redeem this promotion.</p>
-<p>If a user currently has a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on their account and you’ve never had a Nitro subscription, redeeming this promotion will override that subscription.</p>
+<p>If a user has had a Nitro Basic, Nitro Classic, or Server Boosting subscription active on their account and they’ve never had a Nitro subscription, redeeming this promotion will override that subscription.</p>
 <p>We will not be able to refund any leftover subscription time from those, and the user will be forfeiting the remainder of the existing sub when activating the 1 month Nitro trial.</p>
 <p>This promotion is only available in certain regions.
 If you receive an "Unknown Gift Code" error during the claim/redemption process, you are not eligible to redeem this promotion.
 You can learn more at this<a href="https://support.discord.com/hc/en-us/articles/4708041338391" target="_blank" rel="noopener noreferrer"> Help Center article.</a></p>
 <p><strong>Requirements:</strong> Claim through the collaboration event hosted by HoYoLAB and redeem from <strong>August 15th, 2023</strong> <strong>(7:00pm PST)</strong> to <strong>September 26th, 2023</strong> (<strong>11:59pm PST)</strong>. </p>